 Finally, contractor liability insurance also includes property damage.
 Given how much time most contractors like you spend on property that doesn’t belong to you, it’s probably not hard to imagine that at some point you could cause or be blamed for property damage.
 Whether it’s a ladder scratching a hardwood floor, or even an appliance getting damaged while you are moving it, you’ll want to be sure your contractors liability insurance covers property damage.

-While general liability insurance is a must for contractors insurance, professional liability is also important coverage.
+While general liability insurance for contractors is a must , professional liability is also important coverage.
 Professional liability insurance covers you for cases where you are accused of not having done your job properly, whether that’s true or not.

 For contractors, that could include a case of a sink not being installed properly so it requires someone to reinstall it, or a paint job that wasn’t completed to a customer’s satisfaction if they make a claim that it has to be redone.